A Multi-modal Deformable Land-air Robot for Complex Environments: Design Concepts and Analysis

-where $W_{r}$, $W_{b}$, $W_{d}$, $W_{a}$, and $W_{p}$ denote the weights of the robot frame, battery, deforming mechanical module, avionics devices, and payload, respectively.
-In some cases, increasing battery capacity can improve flight duration as more energy is provided.
-Flight time, however, may decrease if the battery is too heavy.
-The relationships between voltage, instantaneous current, and thrust (acquired by curve fitting) were used to develop a mapping relationship between flight duration and battery weight, as shown in Fig. \ref{flight duration modeling}(c).
-In this study, we strictly confined the robot's weight about 17 kg, excluding the battery.
+In this study, we strictly confined the robot as light as possible, and used two frequently-used lightweight optimization methods: light material selection and computer-aided structural optimization \cite{zhu2018light}.
+Finally, the robot's weight is about 17 kg, excluding the battery.
 The results showed a robot with an MN805S-170KV power train and a $\sim$5.7 kg battery achieved the longest hovering duration ($\sim$21 minutes).
-Detailed relationships between the total robot weight and the battery weight utilizing T-Motor MN805S motors are provided in Fig. 4.
+Detailed relationships between the total robot weight and the battery weight utilizing T-Motor MN805S motors are provided in Fig. \ref{duration weight relationships}.
 The no-fly zone represents areas in which the robot cannot fly in a given configuration, due to excessive weight.
 In contrast, the lines of varying duration show weight configurations that can achieve flight.
 The proposed design is indicated by the red dot in the figure.